- We advise you to exercise normal safety precautions in Greece.

 Civil unrest/Political tension

-Protests and strikes against recent economic and political developments in Greece occur frequently.
-Air, sea and rail transport services and taxis have all been disrupted by industrial action.
+Protests and strikes can occur in cities across Greece.
+Air, sea and rail transport services, as well as taxis may be disrupted by industrial action.
 Strikes, including by air traffic controllers, can occur with little warning.
 We recommend you monitor the media and be prepared to change your travel plans in case of disruptions.
 In the event that you are affected by transport disruptions, you should contact your airline, travel agent or insurer for assistance.
 For information on possible disruptions to flights you can contact Eleftherios Venizelos airport information on +30 210 3530000.

 Rioting can break out with little warning in Athens and other Greek cities, including Thessaloniki.
-Australians should be particularly vigilant during days of national or commemorative significance, as the likelihood of civil unrest may increase.
+Australians should be particularly vigilant during days of national or commemorative significance such as 25 March (National Independence Day) and 28 October (Oxi Day), as the likelihood of civil unrest may increase.

 Crime, including pickpocketing and bag snatching occurs in tourist areas and on public transport.
 Australians should exercise particular caution around tourist attractions in central Athens and the islands.

-You should be cautious when walking alone and avoid, where possible, secluded areas after dark.
+You should be cautious when walking alone and avoid, where possible, secluded areas after dark such as Omonia and the two railway/bus stations of Larrissa and Pelopnissos.
 Tourists have been the victims of serious assault, including sexual assault, in Athens and on the Greek Islands.

 Money and valuables